Transport in Tyne and Wear: Bus

 Following the deregulation of bus services in 1986, bus operators in Tyne and Wear have been able to set their own routes, fares and timetables.
 However, the current North East Mayor, Kim McGuinness, has intentions of bringing bus services back under public ownership and allowing for unified ticketing.
-It was announced in 2024 that Popcards from the Tyne and Wear metro will soon be accepted on local buses.
+It was announced in 2024 that Pop cards from the Tyne and Wear metro will soon be accepted on local buses, but as of 2026 this change has not yet happened.

 Rail

 Local rail services in Tyne and Wear are operated by Northern.
 Tickets must be bought before travel at stations with ticketing facilities, these being Heworth, Newcastle and Sunderland.
 Passengers boarding at Blaydon, Dunston, Manors and Metrocentre can buy tickets on board the train.

-National Rail services on the Northumberland Line also accept Metro Popcards, and fares are integrated into the Tyne and Wear Metro fare system and fare zones.
+National Rail services on the Northumberland Line also accept Pop cards, and fares are integrated into the Tyne and Wear Metro fare system and fare zones.
 This allows for free transfers to Metro services at Manors, Central Station, and Northumberland Park.

 Tyne and Wear Metro

 Ticket for the Tyne and Wear Metro from 2012.

 The Tyne and Wear Metro has a simple fare structure, with the network being split into three zones (A, B and C, with an additional zone D for Northumberland Line services operated on the National Rail network).
 Tickets are offered as single, day, week, four-weekly and annual.

 Metro season tickets (weekly, four-weekly and annual) covering zone A are valid on bus services 53 and 54, as well as bus service Q3 between St Peter's Basin and Haymarket.

-All Metro tickets (excluding single journey tickets) covering all zones are valid for travel on the Shields Ferry.
+Metro tickets (excluding single journey tickets) covering all zones (A+B+C) are valid for travel on the Shields Ferry.

 Further discounts are available for infrequent travellers with Pop PAYG, for students and young people with Pop & Pop Blue, and concessionary pass holders with a Metro Gold Card.
-It is also possible to use a smartphone via Popcard app on Android.
+It is also possible to use a smartphone via Pop card app on Android.

 Shields Ferry

-The Shields Ferry has a simple fare structure, offering single, day, week and four week tickets, as well as a carnet (10 tickets).
+The Shields Ferry has a simple fare structure, offering single, day, week and four week tickets.

 All Metro tickets (excluding single journey tickets) covering all zones are valid for use on the Shields Ferry.

-During 2020, up to three children (under 11) can travel on the Shields Ferry for free at weekends, with a fare paying adult.
+All tickets valid on the ferry are also valid for travel on the 19 and 317 buses between the North Shields ferry landing and North Shields town centre.